 Acupuncture I have developed a gentle needle technique using the thinnest of needles.
 Most people experience only a quick prick or nothing at all.
 To be effective a “De Qi” sensation is sought at most points which will elicit a slight feeling of warmth, distention, tingling or pulling.
 Includes scalp acupuncture (for functional neurologic disorders, for instance) and auricular, ear, acupuncture as well as classic acupuncture.
+One relaxes with needles in place for 20 minutes.

 Ear Acupuncture/ Auriculotherapy This is a system with roots in traditional Chinese medicine and further systemetized by a French doctor named Nogier, and others.
 It involves placing teeny needles in points on the ear, a microsystem for the entire body/mind.
 It may treat all sorts of ailments and, like acupuncture, has the potential to be both a preventative and curative medicine.
 See Ear Seeds, below.